 The number of contributing spectra ($N_{\mathrm{spec}}$), the \ac{snr}, and the \ac{rms} flux of the mean composite as functions of rest-frame wavelength are shown in \cref{fig:nspec_snr}.
 Between 100 and more than 1000 spectra contribute to each wavelength bin over the range $0.32$--$1.48\,\micron$, which yields \ac{snr} values above 100 in the majority of bins.
 The \ac{rms} about the mean is typically between 0.1 and 1 in the continuum (in units of the mean flux), and usually increases by less than an order of magnitude at the positions of emission lines, except around \ion{Pa}{$\beta$} where the \ac{rms} rises by about an order of magnitude.
 This behaviour indicates a moderate level of intrinsic quasar diversity that dominates the variance near strong lines.

-The \citet{Glikman_2006} composite (up to $3.52\,\micron$) is constructed using data from 27 bright quasars observed with the NASA \ac{irtf}, and the \citet{EP-Lusso} type 1 composite (up to $3.61\,\micron$) is built with 23 quasars from \citet{Glikman_2006} and nine additional hard-X-ray-selected \ac{agn} observed with the folded-port infrared echellette \citep[FIRE;][]{2008SPIE.7014E..0US} from \citet{2022ApJS..261....8R}.
+The \citet{Glikman_2006} composite (up to $3.52\,\micron$) is constructed using data from 27 bright quasars observed with the NASA \ac{irtf}, and the \citet{EP-Lusso} type 1 composite (up to $3.61\,\micron$) is built with 23 quasars from \citet{Glikman_2006} and nine additional hard-X-ray-selected \acp{agn} observed with the folded-port infrared echellette \citep[FIRE;][]{2008SPIE.7014E..0US} from \citet{2022ApJS..261....8R}.
 The \citet{2008ApJS..174..282L,2011MNRAS.414..218L,2013MNRAS.432..113L} composite covering $0.75$--$2.3\,\micron$ is based on 29 well-known local type 1 \ac{agn} observed at the NASA \ac{irtf} and the Gemini North observatory.
 At $\lambda<0.7\,\micron$, the mean composite spectrum from this work (hereafter the \Euclid composite) shows a consistent continuum slope to the composites from \citet{Glikman_2006} and \citet{EP-Lusso}.
 At longer wavelengths, both \citet{Glikman_2006} and \citet{EP-Lusso} composites display residual telluric absorption features, while the \Euclid composite shows a clean continuum, free of telluric absorption.
 The \citet{2008ApJS..174..282L,2011MNRAS.414..218L,2013MNRAS.432..113L} composite shows a smoother continuum than the other two ground-based composite spectra, and a steeper slope at $0.75<\lambda<0.98\,\micron$.

-To quantitatively compare the \ac{nir} continuum shape with previous work, we fit a broken power law in $F_\lambda$ to the \Euclid Q1 geometric mean composite and to three published quasar composites over the wavelength range $0.75$--$1.35\,\micron$ (\cref{fig:nir_pl_fit}), using the spectral fitting package \texttt{QSOFITMORE} \citep{fu_2025_15571037}.
-The break is fixed at $0.98\,\micron$ based on visual inspection.
-The upper limit of $1.35\,\micron$ is chosen to exclude the strong long-wavelength upturn of the \citet{EP-Lusso} composite and to reduce the impact of small-number statistics in the Q1 composite.
-We parameterise the power-law model as $F_\lambda \propto \lambda^{\alpha_{\lambda}}$ and describe the broken power law with indices $\alpha_{\lambda,1}$ and $\alpha_{\lambda,2}$ blueward and redward of the break, respectively.
+To quantitatively compare the \ac{nir} continuum shape with previous work, we fitted a broken power law in $F_\lambda$ to the \Euclid Q1 geometric mean composite and to three published quasar composites over the wavelength range $0.75$--$1.35\,\micron$ (\cref{fig:nir_pl_fit}), using the spectral fitting package \texttt{QSOFITMORE} \citep{fu_2025_15571037}.
+The break was fixed at $0.98\,\micron$ based on visual inspection.
+The upper limit of $1.35\,\micron$ was chosen to exclude the strong long-wavelength upturn of the \citet{EP-Lusso} composite and to reduce the impact of small-number statistics in the Q1 composite.
+We parameterised the power-law model as $F_\lambda \propto \lambda^{\alpha_{\lambda}}$ and describe the broken power law with indices $\alpha_{\lambda,1}$ and $\alpha_{\lambda,2}$ blueward and redward of the break, respectively.